Explicit non-Gorenstein R=T via rank bounds I: Deformation theory: Introduction

-Let $\bT'$ be the $\Z_p$-algebra spanned by the operators $T_\ell$ for $\ell \nmid N$ acting on modular forms of weight 2 and level $\Gamma_0(N)$ with coefficients in $\Z_p$ and Atkin--Lehner eigenvalues $(-1,-1)$.
-Let $\bT$ be the completion of $\bT'$ at the maximal ideal generated by $T_\ell-(\ell+1)$ and $p$, and let $\bT^0$ be the largest quotient that acts faithfully on cusp forms.
+Let $\bT'$ be the $\Z_p$-algebra acting on modular forms of weight 2 and level $\Gamma_0(N)$ with coefficients in $\Z_p$ that is generated by the operators $T_\ell$ for $\ell \nmid N$ along with the Atkin--Lehner involutions $w_{\ell_0}$ and $w_{\ell_1}$.
+Let $\bT$ be the completion of $\bT'$ at the maximal ideal generated by $p$ and the annihilator of $E_{2,N}$, and let $\bT^0$ be the largest quotient of $\bT$ that acts faithfully on cusp forms.
 By Ribet's Theorem \ref{thm: ribet}, the $\Z_p$-rank of $\bT$ is at least 3, accounting for the contributions of the eigensystems of \begin{itemize} \item the Eisenstein series $E_{2,N}$, valued in $\Z_p$, \item the unique stabilization to level $N$ of the $\Z_p$-valued cusp form of level $\ell_0$, specified in \eqref{item: ell_0 rank 1} above, that has Atkin--Lehner eigenvalues $(-1,-1)$, \item the newform of level $N$ arising from Ribet's theorem, which has $\Z_p$-rank at least $1$. \end{itemize}